sstsimulator/sst-docs/docs/contribute/get-involved.md

 ## Requirements
 - A text editor or IDE.
 Some options:
   - [Visual Studio Code](https://code.visualstudio.com/) is a free IDE that runs on Windows, Linux, and Mac.
-- Install [Docusaurus](https://docusaurus.io/docs/en/installation) so you can test changes locally.
-Docusaurus dependencies:
+- [Docusaurus](https://docusaurus.io/docs/en/installation) so you can test changes locally.
+Docusaurus dependencies (see installation page for which version(s) are supported.):
   - Node
- - Yarn (recommened)
+  - Yarn (recommended)

- ## Steps to Download the Repo and Submit Changes
+ ## Steps to Download the Git Repo and Submit Changes

  TODO: Finish step-by-step instructions.